-- Inclusive, accessible, easy to use and understand; - Be a straightforward two stage process, each of which are clearly set out; - Effective and timely; - Objective, with provision for independent investigation, if necessary; - Confidential; - Comprehensive with the same standard features for all parts of the organisation; - Responsive and learning, to prevent repetition of the cause of similar complaints and to take improvements forward from feedback received.
+- Inclusive, accessible, easy to use and understand; - Be a straightforward two stage process, each of which are clearly set out; - Effective and timely; - Objective, with provision for independent investigation, if necessary; - Confidential; - Comprehensive with the same standard features for all parts of the organisation;

-- 2.3 Customers accept that occasionally things go wrong, but expect that we make it easy for them to raise an issue, that something will be done to put things right, and that we learn from when things go wrong to prevent a recurrence. - 2.4 We will ensure that dissatisfied customers are given an arena for voicing their views and accept that it is important for us to quickly recognise where we have failed to deliver our services to the required standard. - 2.5 Complaints are acknowledged as a form of feedback and by investigating and acting on them we will learn from our customers.
+- Responsive and learning, to prevent repetition of the cause of similar complaints and to take improvements forward from feedback received. - 2.3 Customers accept that occasionally things go wrong, however expect that we make it easy for them to raise an issue, that something will be done to put things right as quickly as possible and that we learn from when things go wrong to prevent a recurrence. - 2.4 We will ensure that dissatisfied customers are given an arena for voicing their views and accept that it is important for us to quickly recognise where we have failed to deliver our services to the required standard. - 2.5 Complaints are acknowledged as a form of feedback and by investigating and acting on them we will learn from our customers.
 Where mistakes have been made and where impacts have arisen, we will ensure that these are rectified to the satisfaction of the customer, wherever possible and that the circumstances do not recur.
-We will also ensure that the customer is not financially worse off as a result of the complaint and will make amends where this has happened to ensure the customer is returned to the same position as they were before the incident occurred.

-3.0 Initial expressions of dissatisfaction - resolved at first point of contact

-- 3.1 We recognise that there will be times when things go wrong.
-Feedback received from our customers is that when this happens, wherever possible we should deal with the issue swiftly, in advance of this Policy being invoked.
-Where possible, initial contact from a customer will be resolved by front line colleagues, supervisors or managers responsible for service delivery as 'business as usual', provided this is handled to the customers satisfaction.
+We will also ensure that the customer is not financially worse off as a result of the complaint and will make amends where this has happened to ensure the customer is returned to the same position as they were before the incident occurred - 2.6 The Housing Ombudsman Service 'Remedies Guidance' will be used in conjunction with our Goodwill Payments Policy to ensure we assess and provide reasonable redress in cases where our customers have encountered inconvenience, delays or other impact as a result of our action, inaction or service failure. - 3.0 Initial expressions of dissatisfaction resolved at first point of contact - 3.1 We recognise that there will be times when things go wrong.
+Feedback received from our customers is that when this happens, wherever possible we should deal with the issue swiftly, in advance of a complaint being raised.
+Where possible, initial contact from a customer will be resolved at first point of contact by front line colleagues, supervisors or managers responsible for service delivery as 'business as usual', provided this is handled to the customers satisfaction.
 The aim should be to 'do the right thing', put the matter right and apologise. - 3.2 To raise an issue, the customer will normally contact a Customer Access Advisor who will assist the customer and attempt to resolve the issue at this first point of contact.
-However, any colleague, supervisor or manager is encouraged, expected and empowered to resolve initial expressions of dissatisfaction as 'business as usual', in line with the principles outlined in this Policy.
-In line with the current authorisation limits, this may result in a gesture of goodwill payment being awarded.

-4.0 Service Failures - to be resolved within four working days
+However, all colleagues are encouraged, expected and empowered to resolve initial expressions of dissatisfaction as 'business as usual', in line with the principles outlined in this Policy.
+In line with the current authorisation limits, this may result in a gesture of goodwill payment being awarded. - 4.0 Service Request- to be resolved within four working days - 4.1 The Housing Ombudsman Service Complaint Handling Code requires that Coastline must recognise the difference between a service request' and a 'complaint.'
+The Ombudsman does recognise this can be challenging as some service requests may include expressions of frustration from customers.
+The Ombudsman recognises that if a landlord is satisfied that handling the dissatisfaction as a service request is more appropriate, the landlord must explain this to the customer and also give them the option of making a complaint.

+Definition of Service Request

+4.2 A service request is a request from a customer to Coastline to take action to put something right.